-Collaboration revenue for the three months ended March 31, 2021 was derived from the Roche License Agreement that was executed in October 2020.
-As discussed in Note 3 to our consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, revenue is being recognized over the period in which the Company performs the Atea Ongoing Studies and the Atea Manufacturing Obligations.
+Collaboration revenue for the three months ended September 30, 2021 was derived from the Roche License Agreement that was executed in October 2020.
+As discussed in Note 3 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, revenue is being recognized over the period in which the Company performs the Atea Ongoing Studies and the Atea Manufacturing Obligations.
+Revenue was calculated based on a transaction price of \$400.0 million, which consisted of the upfront payment of \$350.0 million and \$50.0 million from a milestone achieved in the previous guarter.